 All over the internet you can find people touting how their morning rituals are helping them to be more productive and feel saner.
 I agree!
 A morning routine can set you up for success and really lay the groundwork for a day that goes exactly according to plan.

-I’m a pretty productive person- I have a full time job, consulting contracts, and I run a workshop and personal coaching business that is just starting to take off (hooray!).
+I’m a pretty productive person- I have a full time job educating teacher candidates for urban public schools, consulting contracts, and I run this here business that is just starting to take off (hooray!).

 Do I have a morning routine?